 - The HRC U Internship Project, which provides students from all educational backgrounds leadership development and valuable career experience through HRC internships year-round.

-- The Historically Black College and University (HBCU) Project, which supports students, faculty and staff at HBCUs as they address the needs of LGBT populations at these institutions, with a newly created Transgender Advisory Council aimed at encouraging understanding and policies supporting students of all gender identities.
+- The Historically Black College and University (HBCU) Project, which supports students, faculty and staff at HBCUs as they address the needs of LGBTQ populations at these institutions, with a newly created Transgender Advisory Council aimed at encouraging understanding and policies supporting students of all gender identities.

-- The Coming Out Project, which offers resources in English and Spanish around coming out to family and friends, colleagues and in faith communities, in addition to public awareness campaigns encouraging those who can to come out as LGBT and allies of equality.
+- The Coming Out Project, which offers resources in English and Spanish around coming out to family and friends, colleagues and in faith communities, in addition to public awareness campaigns encouraging those who can to come out as LGBTQ and allies of equality.